Javascript is not enabled.

 8. Reduce alcohol intake

-Studies show that heavy drinking raises your risk for high blood pressure, and more recent research has found that even light to moderate drinking can carry risks.
+Studies show that heavy drinking is associated with high blood pressure, and more recent research has found that for some people even light to moderate drinking can contribute to high blood pressure.

 Read more about how alcohol can harm your blood pressure.